open-and-sustainable/prismaid/docs/installation-setup.md

 # Screen manuscripts to filter out duplicates and irrelevant papers
 ./prismaid -screening screening_config.toml

-# Run a systematic review
-./prismaid -project your_project.toml

 # Download papers from Zotero (requires a TOML config file)
 # First create a file zotero_config.toml with:
 #   user = "your_username"